-Note: These ranges are not reflective of Unity's compensation ranges for the same or similar roles, but are intended to be broad ranges to encompass all US geographies and company types.
-The pay data shown in this document is sourced from a variety of resources, including Glassdoor, ZipRecruiter, Global Game Dev Salaries, and Talent.
-This information is not to be shared with any person as a means to inform them about Unity's compensation ranges or philosophy.
+Note: These ranges are built using the Radford compensation database.
+They are based on the 50th percentile of data for all industries, company sizes, sectors and US locations.
+The minimum of the range is 25% lower than the 50th percentile (midpoint), and the maximum of the range is 25% of the maximum.
+These ranges are not reflective of Unity's compensation ranges for the same or similar roles, but are intended to be broad ranges to encompass all US geographies and company types.
+This information is not to be shared with any person as means to inform them about Unity's compensation ranges or philosophy.